How to cancel your broadband contract: A complete guide

 One of the most common reasons for broadband contract cancellations is poor service.
 If you’re not receiving the speed, reliability, or support that you were promised when you signed up, you may have grounds for cancelling your contract.

 Before cancelling, make sure to contact your provider to address any issues.
 If they fail to resolve the problem within a reasonable timeframe, you may have the right to cancel the contract.
-Ofcom also offers advice on how to handle situations where providers fail to meet their service obligations.
+However, be aware that cancelling your service before the end of your contract may result in early termination fees.
+These charges can vary depending on your provider and how much time is left on your contract.

 Can I cancel my broadband contract if I move house?